In Six common mistakes when moving to live-service games and free-to-play, Ben Cousins argues that cosmetic-only monetization is a mistake:

 You see, you’re not just trying to get a guy to pay you – you’re trying to get a guy to pay you in front of a bunch of other guys.
 This is a super key.
 A man wants to feel attention from an attractive women on him, and this is made even more satisfying when it’s to the exclusion of those around him.
 He is showing off his power by buying your happiness.

 High-level cosmetics in multiplayer games often signal domination whether or not the cosmetic is attached to skill.
-Apex is particularly effective at this.
-Consider low and high level banners:
+Apex Legends is particularly effective at this.
+Consider low and high-level banners:

 The stat tracker element directly shows a player’s time commitment to the game.
-We can also see the more exotic colors and shapes communicating danger.
-Sort of like the poisonous dart frogs: cute, but deadly.
+We can also see the more exotic colors and shapes communicating danger—sort of like how the poisonous dart frog communicates danger with color.

-And finisher animations are particularly humminating since both the player performing the finisher and the one being finished must watch.
+Finisher animations are particularly humiliating since both the player performing the finisher and the one being finished must watch.
+It’d probably look like this if you could ever animate domination in a single five-second animation.

-None of this should be particularly surprising, we are political beings after all.
+None of this should be shocking; we are political beings.

-While these might be good observations, we need a falsifiable hypothesis of cosmetics.
-This allow us to make more predictive statements about how a new cosmetic will or will not sell.
-And to an economist this means a model!
+While these might be good observations, we need a falsifiable hypothesis about cosmetics.
+And to an economist, this means a model!
+This allows us to make more predictive statements about how a new cosmetic will or will not sell.

 Consider a basic model of cosmetic demand: